cglacet/aiohttp-sessions-helpers/README.md

 ## How?

-The module provides an abstract class `AbstractSessionContainer` and a decorator `attach_session` that you'll have to use to attach a session to an existing class.
+The module provides an abstract class `AbstractSessionContainer` and a method decorator `attach_session` that you'll have to use to automatically add session management to an existing class.

 Say you have a class `MathRequests` that has a single method `get_square` that returns the square value of the given parameter using an `aiohttp.get` request to the math API service located at http://api.mathjs.org/v4.
 Here is what your class look like for now: